Couples therapy is often seen as the last-ditch effort to save a relationship. But what if it’s not helping? What if it’s making things worse?

 1. You Leave Sessions Feeling Worse Every Time

-Discomfort in therapy can be normal—it means growth is happening.
-But if you consistently leave sessions feeling hopeless, angry, or more disconnected than before, it’s a red flag.
+Some discomfort in therapy is normal—it means growth is happening.
+But if you consistently leave sessions feeling hopeless, angry, or more disconnected, that’s a red flag.

 Especially concerning?
 When couples come home fighting more because of what happened in the session.